donhatch/ShephardsPlayApplet/README.md

-    Related statements (might fit into the above heirarchies somehow, or might be helpful in proving them): for every polygon, for every point in interior, there's at least two verts at local maximum distance (FALSE)
+    Related statements (might fit into the above heirarchies somehow, or might be helpful in proving them):
+        - for every polygon, for every point in interior, there's at least two verts at local maximum distance (FALSE)
-        for every polygon, there's at least two verts at local maximum distance from cc (UNKNOWN, implies every polygon has at least two good exits) ...
+        - for every polygon, there's at least two verts at local maximum distance from cc (UNKNOWN, implies every polygon has at least two good exits) ...
-        for every lagoon, there's at least two verts at local maximum dist from cc (UNKNOWN, implies previous)
+        - for every lagoon, there's at least two verts at local maximum dist from cc (UNKNOWN, implies previous)
-        add "all faces tangent to sphere" to any/all of above conjectures (weaker) replace "lagoon/polygon" with "left-right symmetric lagoon/polygon" in any/all of above conjectures (weaker)
+        - add "all faces tangent to sphere" to any/all of above conjectures (weaker)
+        - replace "lagoon/polygon" with "left-right symmetric lagoon/polygon" in any/all of above conjectures (weaker)
+        - call an edge within a lagoon "reversible" or "doublegood" if it's good from the point of view of both sublagoons.
+Various conjectures possible, e.g.
+          - there's an unfolding such that, for every lagoon in it, every edge in the lagoon is reversible?
+          - maybe even a stronger condition such as: every connected subgraph has the same property

 -----------------------------------------------
 Required reading: